Montana-Media-Arts/340-interactive-art/modules/week-4/_posts/2001-01-01-your-first-network.md

 This is awesome, but obviously, you may find yourself wanting to mix or composite together multiple TOP operators or effects.
 To do this, we will need an operator capable of compositing data.

-Next, let's add a [`Composite`](https://docs.derivative.ca/index.php?title=Composite_TOP) operator.
+Next, let's add a [**Composite**](https://docs.derivative.ca/index.php?title=Composite_TOP) operator.
 To insert the operator, click the connection wire between the `blur1` operator and the `null1` operator.
 Then find and select the composite operator.

-As you may imagine, the `Composite` TOP operator will composite together, or blend, the images of multiple input operators.
+As you may imagine, the **Composite** TOP operator will composite together, or blend, the images of multiple input operators.

-The `composite` operator will accept multiple TOP operator connections.
+The **Composite** operator will accept multiple TOP operator connections.
 You can visually know this by how the inlet is much wider than the inlet for the single input `blur` operator.

 ![Showing the width of the composite operator inlet](../imgs/multiInput.png "Showing the width of the composite operator inlet")